PROJECT-CDMATH/CDMATH/README.md

 Create an Ubuntu 14.04 package for CDMATH
 -----------------------------------------
-After popular request, here is how you can create an Ubuntu 14.04 package:
+After popular request, here is how you can create packages for Ubuntu 14.04 and Red Hat-based Linux distributions:

 1. Download CDMATH as explained hereabove.
-2. Set the environment as explained hereabove.
+2. Set the environment as explained hereabove (in particular, make sure you have `rpm` installed).
-3. Generate a makefile with `cmake -DCMAKE_INSTALL_PREFIX=../cdmath_install -DCMAKE_BUILD_TYPE=Release -DCMAKE_CDMATH_DEB=ON ../cdmath_src/` and eventually other options (documentation, tests, swig, etc).
+3. Generate a makefile with `cmake -DCMAKE_INSTALL_PREFIX=../cdmath_install -DCMAKE_BUILD_TYPE=Release -DCMAKE_CDMATH_PACKAGE=ON ../cdmath_src/` and eventually other options (documentation, tests, swig, etc).
 4. Compile with `make package`.

-You will then find a Debian package in the build directory.
-You may install it on Ubuntu 14.04.
+You will then find a Debian package in the build directory; you may install it on Ubuntu 14.04.
+You will also find an RPM package, which you may install on Red Hat-based distributions.

-Unfortunately, the package may be said to be of “bad quality” for Debian standards as far as ownership is concerned.
+Unfortunately, the Debian package may be said to be of “bad quality” for Debian standards as far as ownership is concerned.
 This is true and due to limitations in CMake/CPack.
 The package should still install nonetheless.